technomada/chat-app/README.md

 #### urls
 eg try https://duckduckgo.com search engine.

-## Distrubution
+## Distribution
-copy the contents of dist/* to a live server.
+Copy the contents of dist/* to a live server.

 ## Bonus
-add a message sound (when away from the page) create a message.mp3 audio file in the dist folder.
+Add a message sound (when away from the page) create a message.mp3 audio file in the dist folder.